tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 Are P2P networks decentralized, distributed, or centralized networks?

 P2P networks can be decentralized, distributed, centralized, or a mix.
-When a system has different components which combine P2P elements with other networking concepts, it can at the same time have parts typically known as distributed but also include centralized aspects.
+When a system has different components which combine P2P elements with other networking concepts, it can at the same time have parts typically known as distributed and also include centralized aspects.

 Remember the two P2P services mentioned earlier, Napster and BitTorrent?
 They include aspects typically ascribed to distributed and centralized networks.